ozzyt7/EscapeTheDungeon-Game/README.md

 I made a short command-line game in C. Please ensure you have a C compiler installed on your machine.
 Compile the file and run it in your terminal.
-When playing I recommended to full screen the window while playing to have the optimal experience viewing the game.
+When playing I recommended to full screen the window to have the optimal experience viewing the game.